 - 1. Code the type of insurance reported on the patient's admission record - 2.
 Code the first insurance mentioned when multiple insurance carriers are listed on one admission record - 3.
 Code the type of insurance reported closest to the date of diagnosis when there are multiple insurance carriers reported for multiple admissions and/or multiple physician encounters - 4.
 Code the patient's insurance at the time of initial diagnosis and/or treatment.
-Do not change the insurance information based on subsequent information. - 5.
+Do not change the insurance information based on subsequent information. - a.
+Code the first insurance mentioned when there is more than one type of insurance specified during the initial diagnosis and/or treatment - 5.
 Use code 02 when the only information available is "self-pay" - 6.
 Use code 10 for prisoners when no further information is available - 7.
 Assign code 99 for death certificate only (DCO) cases when the primary payer at diagnosis is unknown